 anew with expansion Brick Church; Duva is approved as New Orleans

 The Theodore Strum Era -- Owners rename the Championship Trophy after Mr. Theodore Strum, who died from a heart attack when Babe Ruth hit a home run for the New York Yankees.
 Indianapolis wins 1940's Game of the Year (6-5 over LES) to clinch the Central crown.
-Miguel Cabrera swats a 2-out go-ahead 2-R homer off rookie Graig Kimbrel in the 9th; Michael Young, the potential tying run to keep LES hope alive, is out at home: 1-16 safe, 20 rolled.
-Brandon Beachy throws the second perfect game and whiffs 15 as Homestead beats Indianapolis.
+Miguel Cabrera swats a 2-out go-ahead 2-run homer off rookie Graig Kimbrel in the 9th; Michael Young, the potential tying run to keep LES hope alive, is out at home: 1-16 safe; 20 is rolled.
+Brandon Beachy throws the third perfect game and whiffs 15 as Homestead beats Indianapolis.
 Cubes Clayton Kershaw no-no's New York, 3-0. ¶ Toronto blanks New England four straight games.
 Of course, Bo Emrich is youngest to roll a Strat dinger at 2 years.
 Banksville wins 12 straight during the 1941 season and their last five to host the World Series.
-They are eventually beaten by Homestead in the most lopsided G7 ever, 9-0. ¶ Dylan Simonds becomes the youngest owner in history, at 16, and vowes to avenge his father's tormentor (Robert Fermann) as he takes over New England.
-Jon Simonds gets the Brooklyn Bruisers from Frank Ruscitti after both agree Brooklyn will never be moved.
-Indianapolis begins 1942 with an 11-0 start, go 15-1 before losing its second game.
+They are eventually beaten by Homestead in the most lopsided G7 ever, 9-0. ¶ Dylan Simonds becomes the youngest owner in history, at 16, and vowes to avenge his father's tormentor (Mr. Fermann) as he takes over New England.
+Simonds gets the Brooklyn Bruisers from Mr. Ruscitti after both agree Brooklyn will never be moved.
+Indianapolis begins 1942 with an 11-0 start, go 15-1 before losing a second game.
 Toronto woeful streak reaches 13 over two seasons.
 Clayton Kershaw blanks New England, 8-0, whiffs 13, goes 4-4 with a homer and a triple shy of a cycle.
 New York blanks Brooklyn 1-0 in back-to-back games, the first lasts 17 innings (PH David Ortiz HR; Jose Fernandez 14.7IP, 14K) and the second 14 (Matt Harvey CG, 4H, 1W, 16K).
 Unfortunately, the BVL reveals an ugly side as New York defeats Indianapolis in 7 games.
 The Cubes owner Andrew Villalba Jr. shows poor sportsmanship in defeat. ¶ The 1943 season is delayed (July 3 is Opening Day) and cut short (to 48 games).
-The U.S. Post Office detained six packages of cards at the DLO (Dead Letter Office).
+The U.S. Post Office detained six packages at the DLO (Dead Letter Office).
 A bump results when you rubberband 50 cards; the envelopes became suspicious.
 A second set of cards is ordered.
-Brooklyn held a 3-1 lead in the Yogi series before Indianapolis, who started the season 14-1, stages an improbable comeback.
+Brooklyn held a 3-1 lead in the Yogi series before Indianapolis stages an improbable comeback.
 They go on to sweep Banksville in the World Series.
 Banksville boss a no-show. ¶ Indianapolis top their 14-1 start a year later with a stunning 18-0 start in 1944.
 Unrecognized as a record, the Cubes streak is 24 straight (they won the last six games in postseason).
 Sadly, Cubes are cooled off by New York during their perfect 8-0 finish in the postseason.